JohannesSeikowsky/HackerNews_history/readme.md

 ## Overview

 #### Functionalities
-- Graph how often specific websites have appeared on HN each month since Oct 2015.
+- Graph how often specific websites have appeared on HN during each month since Oct 2015.

 - Get the x most-frequently-occurring websites on HN for particular time periods.